MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-linux-packages.md

 ## Version requirements

 Product-specific packages like RevoScaleR and revoscalepy are built on base libraries of R and Python respectively.
 Any new packages that you add must be compatible with the base libraries installed with the product.

-Upgrading or downgrading the version of R or Python installed by Machine Learning Server setup is not supported.
+Upgrading or downgrading the base R or Python libraries installed by setup is not supported.
+Microsoft's proprietary packages are built on specific distributions and versions of the base libraries.
+Substituting different versions of those libraries could destabilize your installation.

 Base R is distributed through Microsoft R Open, as installed by Machine Learning Server or R Server.
 Python is distributed though Anaconda, also installed by Machine Learning server.